-There isn’t a large selection of accommodations in Gwangan, but if you expand your search to elsewhere in Suyeong-gu or into the neighbouring Daeyeon-dong (home of Kyungsung University), a little more inventory opens up.
-Nonetheless, here are a few of the best hotels in Gwangan:
+There isn’t a large selection of accommodations in Gwangan itself.
+Expand your search by looking elsewhere in Suyeong-gu.
+Neighbouring Daeyeon-dong (home of Kyungsung University) also offers a few more accommodation choices.
+Here are the best hotels in Gwangan…

-- Bexco Hostel B&B: A small guesthouse delivering excellent value for accommodations in Gwangan.
+- Bexco Hostel B&B: This small guesthouse delivers excellent value for accommodations in Gwangan.
 The excellent sea & bridge views fly well beyond the hostel’s price point.
 Both shared accommodations and private rooms with private bathrooms are offered.

-- Dawn Beach Hotel Busan: A no-frills hotel located just two minutes from Gwangalli Beach.
-Rooms are relatively spacious for Busan and serve up amazing city & sea views.
+- Dawn Beach Hotel Busan: This no-frills hotel is located just two minutes from Gwangalli Beach.
+Rooms are relatively spacious for Korea and serve up amazing city & sea views.

-- Kent Hotel Gwangalli by Kensington: Located directly on the beach, this 3.5 star property is quite possibly the best hotel in Gwangan.
-Each room is decorated with hip modern stylings with some featuring stunning ocean and city panoramas through wide picture windows.
+- Kent Hotel Gwangalli by Kensington: Located on the beach, this 3.5-star property is perhaps the best hotel in Gwangan.
+Each room is decorated with hip modern stylings.
+Some rooms feature stunning ocean and city panoramas through wide picture windows.

 24 Guesthouse Nampo Station

-Experiencing Busan on a budget without skimping on quality isn’t hard when you book a stay at the Lion Hotel.
-For its central location in Seomyeon, this 3-star hotel is surprisingly easy on the wallet, saving you some serious won for all the brilliant shopping & eating options surrounding you.
+Sticking to your budget without skimping on quality isn’t hard when you book a stay at the Lion Hotel.
+For its central location in Seomyeon, this 3-star hotel is surprisingly easy on the wallet.
+It’ll save you some serious won for all the brilliant shopping & eating options surrounding you.

-Proof that simple doesn’t have to mean cramped or boring, Queens Hotel is one of the best choices for staying in central Busan on a budget.
-Rooms here defy the usual budget Korean size standard, doling out a ton of space to keep the claustrophobics among us in check.
+This hotel is proof that simple doesn’t have to mean cramped or boring.
+Queens Hotel is one of the best places to stay in central Busan on a budget.
+Rooms here defy the usual budget Korean size standard.
+They dole out a ton of space to keep the claustrophobics among us in check.

-Comfortable beds at Queens Hotel complement the soundproofed rooms to deliver on a restful night’s sleep.
-Modern fixtures in the bathroom include deep soaker tubs and rain showers that take your comfort and relaxation to the next level.
+Comfortable beds at Queens Hotel complement the soundproofed rooms to deliver a restful night’s sleep.
+Modern fixtures in the bathroom include deep soaker tubs and rain showers.
+They take your comfort and relaxation to the next level.

-Perhaps best of all is its location.
-Queens Hotel chills out in the buzzing Seomyeon neighbourhood where some of the finest shopping and best food in Busan awaits.
+Best of all is its location.
+Queens Hotel chills out in the buzzing Seomyeon neighbourhood.
+In the area, some of the finest shopping and best food in Busan await.

 24 Guesthouse Haeundae Premier